choudhryfrompak/TCE-Kubernetes-scripts/DOCS/GPU-K8S-WORKLOADS.md

    - Kustomization settings

 2. Tensor-parallel Deployment:
-   - Similar structure to pipeline-based deployment
+   - Head deployment configuration(only) //you can edit to change number of gpus
+   - Service definitions
+   - Namespace configuration
-   -  tensor-parallel configurations.
+   - Kustomization settings
 ## Setup and Deployment

 ### Prerequisites